+8) Anomalies:

-8) Anomalies: 1.
-A stroke (cell death in parts of the brain) can cause aphasia (language disorders, loss of ability to understand and loss of reading/writing skills but does not affect intelligence), dysarthia (affects muscles used for speaking but does not affect the ability to select words to speak or to understand others), dyspraxia (inability to move muscles in the correct sequence needed for clear speech).
+- Only humans have a chin [94]. - A stroke (cell death in parts of the brain) can cause aphasia (language disorders, loss of ability to understand and loss of reading/writing skills but does not affect intelligence), dysarthia (affects muscles used for speaking but does not affect the ability to select words to speak or to understand others) and dyspraxia (inability to move muscles in the correct sequence needed for clear speech).
 Stroke can also make facial expression stagnant, alter vision and hearing.
-It can affect short- term memory, mood, the ability to focus and swallow [28].
-2. In 1951, experiments held at McGill University attempted sensory deprivation on students (using goggles, gloves and earphones).
-Students deprived of sensory inputs, lost their ability to think properly and started having hallucinations [88].
-3. The alien hand syndrome is a phenomenon where people perform actions with their hands without consciously controlling it, but they do retain a sense of ownership of the hand.
-Lesions on the posterior parietal cortex (which simulates self-recognition) results in an inability to recognize ones own body parts and movements [51].
-4. Partial removal of the hippocampus and parahippocampal cortices did not impair Henry Molaison's [76] intellect, but demonstrated the importance of associating past memories for inferences.
-5. The persistence of an engram (memory trace) even after erasing synaptic memories, may indicate that memories are not stored only in neuron synapses [59].
-6. Phineas Gage, whose brain suffered damage at the frontal lobe, retained his intellect [75].
-7. people with anteretrograde amnesia are unable to create new memories.
+It can affect short-term memory, mood and the ability to focus and swallow [95]. - In 1951, experiments held at McGill University attempted sensory deprivation on students (using goggles, gloves and earphones).
+Students deprived of sensory inputs,

+- lost their ability to think properly and started having hallucinations [96]. - The alien hand syndrome causes people to perform actions with their hands without consciously controlling it.
+They do retain a sense of ownership of the hand.
+Lesions on the posterior parietal cortex (which simulates self-recognition) results in an inability to recognize ones own body parts and movements [97]. - Partial removal of the hippocampus and parahippocampal cortices did not impair Henry Molaison's [98] intellect, but demonstrated the importance of associating past memories for inferences. - The persistence of an engram (memory trace) even after erasing synaptic memories, may indicate that memories are not stored only in neuron synapses [99]. - Phineas Gage, whose brain suffered damage at the frontal lobe, retained his intellect [100]. - People with anteretrograde amnesia are unable to create new memories. - Sleep deprivation results in death [101]. - Dolphins, whales, seals and some birds are capable of putting one hemisphere of their brains to sleep [102]. - Sleep-walking and highway hypnosis [103] reveal modes of incredibly accurate sub-conscious motor-control and memory access.